terramate-io/terramate-docs/security/data-residency.md

 ## Does my location affect feature availability?

 Your location does not affect feature availability for our products.
-The only difference between location is where your data resides.We release new features to both our US and EU location simultaneously.
+The only difference between location is where your data resides.
+We release new features to both our US and EU locations simultaneously.

 ## Can I migrate my account to another location?